Beauty Buzz & Blog Biz | Reflecting Back

 Because Steph is a single-minded, determined, advocate, and conqueror, it made sense that she would find a way to face losing her vision head-on by promoting low vision awareness and creating an open dialog to dispel societal myths on blindness and visual impairment.
 Helen Keller once said, “The only thing worse than being blind is having sight but no vision.”
 Steph’s vision is to educate and alter the mindset of how people view others with disabilities, and to that end, she is changing the world, one conversation at a time.

-A Look Back Image Description:
+Reflecting Back Image Description:

 A selfie of me wearing a long-sleeve white tee with a gray vest and a Low Vision pin.
 I’m also sporting one of my favorite black asymmetrical wigs, the hair slightly covers my left eye.
 My makeup in this photo is mainly eyeliner and lip balm.
 A small section of my red couch is behind me as is a standing floor lamp.